Skip to main content

 A key part of risk management is responding to risks.
 Learn what processes and plans organizations have in place.

-16. Almost three-fourths (75%) of executives believe there will be significant changes in their organization’s approach to business continuity planning and crisis management.
-(AICPA and NC State University)
+33. 65% of executives believe significant changes are warranted in their organization’s approach to business continuity planning and crisis management somewhat, mostly, or extensively.
+(AICPA and NC State University’s The State of Risk Oversight 2025)

 Third-party risk management statistics

 Nearly every company does business with — or uses the products of — a third party that has suffered a data breach.
-Learn more about the importance of vendor risk management.
+Learn more about the importance of third-party risk management.

 Insider risk management statistics